jostylr/event-when/src/event-when.md

 order of adding.
 In the event of no initialOrdering, then we simply pop on data with the event name whenever the data is defined; ignoring it otherwise.
 With initialOrdering, we add the data as null.

+Create a default when action.
+Use context to create individual whens.
+The tracker can be the context.

         var handler = new Handler (function (data, evObj) {